Itineraries

 Use the map to decide whether you need focus, contrast, or breadth.

-The discipline is simple: if time is tight, protect the Volcanoes loop.
+The rule is simple: if time is tight, protect the Volcanoes loop.
 If you want safari contrast, move up to the Akagera route.
-If you want western Rwanda, admit that the trip needs the longer arc.
+If you want western Rwanda, give the trip the extra time it needs.

 Short north-Rwanda loop

-Kigali, Musanze, and Volcanoes create the cleanest flagship route when the real goal is a short gorilla-first or premium primate trip.
+Kigali, Musanze, and Volcanoes create the cleanest short loop when the goal is a gorilla-first or premium primate trip.

-Akagera belongs when you genuinely want savannah contrast beside Volcanoes, not when you are just trying to make the map look fuller.
+Akagera belongs when you genuinely want savannah contrast beside Volcanoes, not when you are just trying to make the itinerary busier.

 Western arc